Enalean/tuleap/plugins/ldap/README.txt

 Installation
 ------------

+1. Install perl-LDAP RPM (mandatory because backend scripts rely on it)
-1. Copy and adjust variables defined in etc/ldap.inc to your local.inc,
+2. Copy and adjust variables defined in etc/ldap.inc to your local.inc,
-2. Go to the "Plugins Administration" web page and finish the installation of the plugin.
+3. Go to the "Plugins Administration" web page and finish the installation of the plugin.